-Howard Hughes Corporation has been working in conjunction with adjoining property owners, Sears and Macy’s, to explore the feasibility of a redevelopment of Landmark Mall for a possible mixed-use project that would include retail, restaurants and a residential component.
+The Howard Hughes Corporation has been exploring the feasibility of a redevelopment of Landmark Mall for a possible mixed-use project that would include retail, restaurants and a residential component.
 There have been conversations with City staff to ensure any proposed redevelopment will be consistent with the 2008 Landmark/Van Dorn Corridor Plan.
-Howard Hughes Corporation has submitted a formal application to begin a regulatory review.
+The Howard Hughes Corporation has submitted a formal application to begin a regulatory review.

 The Howard Hughes Corporation owns, manages and develops commercial, residential and mixed-use real estate throughout the country.
 The company owns a number of significant and successful retail properties, including South Street Seaport (Manhattan, NY), various properties in Columbia Town Center (Columbia, MD), Riverwalk Marketplace (New Orleans, LA), Rio West Mall (Gallup, NM), Cottonwood Square (Holladay, UT), Park West (Peoria, AZ) and Ward Centers (Honolulu, HI).

 - The New Landmark Webpage

 The Howard Hughes Corporation has launched a new webpage ( http://thenewlandmark.com ), which provides updated information on the Landmark Mall Redevelopment, as well as an opportunity for the community to sign up to stay informed about future news and updates.

 - Final Site Plan Update October 2015